zukunft/zukunft.com/docs/llm/pending_prio_2.md

    the test_paths use from the web files

-7. migrate the remaining direct-db web files to api calls or delete the deprecated functions: web/log/user_log_display.php and web/user/user_display_old.php create their own sql_db, and web/word/word.php still builds sql; afterwards no web file references sql_db and the html_paths::DB copy falls if not already removed in step 5
+7. migrate the remaining direct-db web files to api calls or delete the deprecated functions: web/log/user_log_display.php creates its own sql_db, and web/word/word.php still builds sql; afterwards no web file references sql_db and the html_paths::DB copy falls if not already removed in step 5